 - Your camera battery is low.

-- Your Wi-Fi router lost power.
+- Your Wi-Fi router is faulty or has lost power.

 How to Troubleshoot Offline Issues on SimpliSafe Camera